Pasteur, Jenner and the history of vaccines

-However, Master's cure - if it really was one at all - was not really very meaningful.
+However, Meister's cure - if it really was one at all - was not really very meaningful.
 Pasteur himself assumed that only 10 percent of all people bitten by rabid dogs were actually infected with the disease.
 Moreover, one single case cannot sufficiently prove the effectiveness of a vaccination (which is one of the many reasons why the development of a corona vaccination takes a lot of time today: it must be tested on a sufficient number of people).
 In retrospect, however, it was scientifically proven that Pasteur's vaccination was indeed effective.
 Of Pasteur's many groundbreaking achievements, this one was perceived as perhaps the greatest; to this day, he is considered a national hero in France.

 The father of the vaccination: Edward Jenner

 The idea of protecting people from disease through vaccination existed long before Pasteur.
-The first, and to this day the greatest success was achieved by the English doctor Edward Jenner (1749-1823).
+The first, and to this day the greatest vaccination success was achieved by the English doctor Edward Jenner (1749-1823).
 At that time, smallpox (also known as leaf pox) was a very widespread and dangerous infectious disease and is said to have had a mortality rate of between 20 and 40 percent.
 Those who survived were often disfigured by the scars.
 However, it was known for a long time that nobody had to go through the disease a second time.
 This gave rise to the idea of inducing immunisation by means of targeted but attenuated infection.
-Jenner's pioneers included his colleague John Fewster (1738-1824) and Wilhelm Bernhard Nebel in Heidelberg (1699-1748).
+Jenner's predecessors included his colleague John Fewster (1738-1824) and Wilhelm Bernhard Nebel in Heidelberg (1699-1748).

 Cowpox was a variant of the disease that was harmless to humans and that almost everyone who had anything to do with cows had to go through at the time.
 Jenner therefore took up the idea of immunising a person with cowpox against human pox.
 On 14 May 1796 he vaccinated the eight-year-old James Phipps with serum from a pox pouch on the hand of a milkmaid.
 About six weeks later Jenner infected the boy with human pox, but he proved to be immune.